 Our largest customers are distributors and have historically made up a significant portion of our total revenue.
-Revenue attributable to resales of products by Arrow Electronics, Inc., which includes Nu Horizons Electronics Corp., (a wholly owned subsidiary of Arrow Electronics, Inc.) accounted for approximately 18%, 12% and 14% of revenue in fiscal 2010, 2009 and 2008, respectively, revenue attributable to resales of products by Avnet, Inc. accounted for approximately 17%, 13% and 14% of revenue in fiscal 2010, 2009 and 2008, respectively, and revenue attributable to resales of products by the Weikeng Group (Weikeng Industrial Co.
+Revenue attributable to resales of products by Arrow Electronics, Inc., which includes Nu Horizons Electronics Corp., (a wholly owned subsidiary of Arrow Electronics, Inc.) accounted for approximately 18%, 12% and 14% of revenue in fiscal 2010, 2009 and 2008, respectively, revenue attributable to resales of products by Arrow Electronics, Inc.) accounted for approximately 18%, 12% and 14% of revenue attributable to resales of products by the Weikeng Group (Weikeng Industrial Co.
 Ltd. (Taiwan) and Weikeng International Co.
 Ltd. (Hong Kong)) which accounted for approximately 14%, 9% and 0% of revenue in fiscal 2010, 2009 and 2008, respectively.
+Sales of products to Promaster Technology Corporation accounted for approximately 0%, 1% and 10% of revenue in fiscal 2010, 2009 and 2008, respectively.
 Sales of products to Promaster Technology Corporation accounted for approximately 0%, 1% and 10% of revenue in fiscal 2010, 2009 and 2008, respectively.
 Sales of products to ASTI Holdings Ltd. accounted for approximately 0%, 16% and 7% of revenue in fiscal 2010, 2009 and 2008, respectively.
 No other individual customer accounted for more than 10% of total revenue in any of the fiscal years 2010, 2009 and 2008.

-During fiscal 2009, the Company embarked on a program to restructure its distribution channels, primarily in the Asia Pacific region, from a sellin to a sell-through distribution model.
+During fiscal 2009, the Company embarked on a program to restructure its distribution channels, primarily in the Asia Pacific region, from a sell-in to a sell-through distribution model.
 As a result, the majority of our revenue in fiscal 2010 was related to resale of our products by sell-through distributors.
-In connection with this program, Lattice terminated our distribution agreement between Lattice and Promaster Technology Corporation on July 2, 2009, between Lattice and Dragon Technology Distribution and FE Global Electronics effective for various territories on February 1 and February 6, 2010, respectively, and between Lattice and other distributors effective on various dates.
-Dragon Technology Distribution and FE Global Electronics are whollyowned subsidiaries of ASTI Holdings Ltd.
+In connection with this program, Lattice terminated our distribution agreement between Lattice and Promaster Technology Corporation on July 2, 2009, between Lattice and Technology Distribution and FE Global Electronics effective for various territories on February 6, 2010, respectively, and between Lattice and other distributors effective on various dates.
+Dragon Technology Distribution and FE Global Electronics are wholly-owned subsidiaries of ASTI Holdings Ltd.